-Also make sure you leave the pool pump running and leave your pool maintenance equipment with the property as the pool maintenance equipment is considered part of the sale unless specifically excluded.
+Make sure you leave the pool pump running and leave your pool maintenance equipment with the property as the pool maintenance equipment is considered part of the sale unless specifically excluded.

-on the day of closing.
-Remember to bring one full set of keys, alarm codes, access codes, key fobs, and service passwords with you to closing to hand over to either the escrow officer or the buyer once closing has concluded.
+On the day of closing, remember to bring one full set of keys, alarm codes, access codes, key fobs, and service passwords with you to closing to hand over to either the escrow officer or the buyer once closing has concluded.

 Once title has received good funds and certifies closing the keys can then be released to the buyers or the buyer’s agent.
 You’re free to leave the keys with your escrow officer for the buyers to pick up once the property closes and funds.
 Your escrow officer will review your closing paperwork with you as you sign.